saifmohammednipun/Player-Database/README.md

 # Player Database For ICC Men's Cricket World Cup 2023

 ## Objective
-Create an application that will be able to show, search, add, modify, delete player's information who are taking part in the World Cup 2023.
+A console-based application which can show, search, add, modify, delete player's information who are taking part in the World Cup 2023.

 ## Features